Foot Pain in Athletes

 - Typically occurs in patients with low arches or flat feet.

 - Can be managed with over the counter arch supports or custom orthotics.

-- Pain in the ball of the foot between 2nd and 4th toes caused by irritation of nerve between metatarsal bones.
+- Pain in the ball of the foot and burning sensation between the 3rd and 4th toes caused by irritation of nerve between metatarsal bones.

 - Need to constantly stay in shoes and recommend a teardrop shaped metatarsal pad in placed just behind the area of pain for all footwear.